TWA Flight Center at JFK Airport

 The Flight Center as viewed from the JFK AirTrain in the summer of 2019.
 The two dominant features of the building's exterior are its soaring concrete roof and massive green-tinted glass windows.

 Saarinen crafted one of the most iconic expressions of mid-Twentieth Century modernist architecture in the United States.
-Each unique exterior feature unites with the others to create a building truly unlike any other.
+Each unique exterior feature unites to create a building that is unlike any other.

 A large oval window wall sits between the two piers on the "airside" of the terminal, facing what would have been the taxiway.
 The scene has been recreated with the Connie airplane and luggage vehicle.
 The backlit red TWA letters on the roof are original.